Energy company reviews

 EDF is the UK’s biggest supplier of electricity by volume and operates several power stations.
 Find out if EDF Energy is the best energy firm for you.

 EDF Energy is a wholly owned subsidiary of the French state-owned EDF Group (Electricité de France), which is one of Europe’s largest energy companies.
-EDF says it’s the UK’s biggest producer of low-carbon electricity, which it delivers to around three million homes and businesses.
+EDF says it’s the UK’s biggest producer of low-carbon electricity, which it delivers to around three million homes.

-Around 70% of EDF’s electricity comes from nuclear power and it owns eight nuclear power stations, as well as two coal, one gas, and 31 wind farms.
+Around 70% of EDF’s electricity comes from nuclear power and it owns eight nuclear power stations, as well as one coal, one gas and 35 wind farms.

 Find out if EDF Energy offers the cheapest energy deal for your home.
 Use Which?
 Switch to compare energy prices.